-- Educate generalist practice students on the ten core competencies of social work practice.
+1. Educate generalist and clinical practice students on nine competencies of social work practice.

-- Integrate competency-driven learning throughout the BSW curriculum.
+- Integrate competency-driven learning throughout the MSW curriculum.

-- Use current scholarship and best practices in assignments in the BSW curriculum.
+- Use current scholarship and best practices in assignments in the MSW curriculum.

 - Use field trips, international programs, speakers, service learning, and forums to enrich student learning about diversity.